 where utot is the total number sampled (number of scats collected).
 We used a chi-square test for significance to determine the significance of the difference between B values for native and exotic species.

-We used linear regression to correlate ungulate scat abundance to forest characteristics measured on vegetation transects.
+We used linear regression to determine whether ungulate scat abundance was correlated with forest characteristics measured on vegetation transects.
 We used deer abundance and pig abundance as separate independent factors, and forest characteristics as dependent factors.
 The forest characteristics that we investigated were total seedling abundance, native seedling abundance, exotic seedling abundance, and vine abundance.
 We used the Bonferroni test to detect outliers but none were detected.
 Therefore, all data were included in the analyses.
 We also determined r2 and P-values for each regression.
 To select the best-fit linear models, F-statistics and P-values were also calculated.
 All tests were performed using R R (R statistical software, R Core Development Team 2013).

 Results